DMITRYTISHKIN/ng-localizer/README.md

   "CREATE_FILE" : true
 }
 ```
-* PATH_OUTPUT - directory where will generate files of localization
 * FILE_TYPES - file types for search
 * LANGUAGES - for every key will generate file language
 * KEY_REGEX - regular expression for searching keys